E

 Today it is also a popular destination for surfers.
 The excitement comes from legions of windsurfers, who have internationally spread the word.

-The prisoner of the sultan and disciple of Vauban, who had also worked for King Louis XV, Théodore Cornut, designed the city in the style of European forts on basis of straight and wide streets.
+The prisoner of the sultan and disciple of Vauban, who had also worked for King Louis XV, Théodore Cornut, designed the city in the style of European forts on the basis of straight and wide streets.

 Orson Welles chose this setting in 1949 to make one of his most famous films, Othello.
 Jimi Hendrix and Cat Stevens attract a hippie community in the sixties.